-Kevin Curran is a Reader in Computer Science and group leader for the Ambient Intelligence Research Group.
+Kevin Curran is a Reader in Computer Science and group leader for the Ambient Intelligence & Virtual Worlds Research Group.
 He has made significant contributions to advancing the knowledge of computer science technologies evidenced by over 800 published works.
 He is a regular contributor to technology news for the world's press.
 He currently holds a Royal Academy of Engineering/Leverhulme Trust Senior Research Fellowship.
-He is also an IEEE Technical Expert for Security and a member of the EPSRC Peer Review College.
+He is also an IEEE Technical Expert for Network Security.

 This class provides an understanding of the theory of data communications, networks and operating systems, underpinned through a series of lab based practical sessions.